firstcontributions/first-contributions/README.md

 Open a terminal and run the following git command:

 ```
-git clone <url you just copied>
+git clone "url you just copied"
 ```
-Where "<url>" is the url to this repository.
+Where "url you just copied" (without the quote marks) is the url to this repository.
 See the previous steps to obtain the url.

 For example:
 ```